 A malicious spy cable is any cable (electrical or optical) which performs an unexpected, and unwanted function.
 The most common malicious capabilities are found in USB cables.
 Data exfiltration, GPS tracking, and audio eavesdropping are the primary malicious functions.
 (11:30)

-Countering corporate espionage is more than not discussing business in public.
-FM wireless microphones, commonly used in business meetings, can be intercepted up to a mile away.
-Watch a corporate espionage spy take advantage of this.
+Countering corporate espionage involves more than just not discussing business in public.
+FM wireless microphones, commonly used in business meetings, can be intercepted from up to a mile away.
+Watch how a corporate espionage spy takes advantage of this.
 (1:59)

-Bugging a boardroom is simple and it can be implemented in a matter of seconds.
-See how easily the corporate espionage spy can compromise a Board meeting.
+Bugging a boardroom is simple and can be implemented in a matter of seconds.
+See how easily the corporate espionage spy can compromise a board meeting.
 (1:59)

 There are many ways someone can enter your offices to plant bugs and other electronic surveillance devices.
 This is just one example.
 Alerting our clients to these vulnerabilities is just part of our counterespionage service.
 (1:30)

 A quick look into a desktop telephone to inspect it for implanted eavesdropping devices.
-Fortunately, none seen.
-Eavesdropping or corporate espionage concerns?
+Fortunately, were none seen.
+Do you have eavesdropping or corporate espionage concerns?
 Contact us.
 (0:20)

 An audio only interview with Kevin D. Murray about the professional TSCM inspections he conducts for business and government begins at 6:05.
 Courtesy – PRI – Public Radio International (14:22)

-The term wand refers to an antenna.
-A wand waver is a person pretending they know what they are doing.
+The term “wand” refers to an antenna.
+A wand waver is a person pretending to know what they are doing.
 They can be very glib and convincing.
-Fact: Nine out of ten sweep teams are not in the top 10% of their class.
+Fact: Nine out of ten sweep teams are not in the top 10% of their field.
 (0:16)

 Is he an employee coming to work?